 What is the difference between dynamic KBA and static KBA?

-However, there are downsides to this like some customers have people around them that may casually know the answers to these questions.
+However, there are downsides to this, like some customers having people around them that may casually know the answers to these questions.
 Also, many customers are prone to forgetting the answers to questions they provided beforehand, especially when they’ve not undergone any KBA for a long time.

 What is identity authentication?